jmerort/work-clock-bot/README.md

 ## Version 0.2
 - The Bot will include a `/check` command to check the time at which the user can leave work, based on a constant number of daily hours per day (same for every day).
+BUG : The time to leave work seems to stay always the same for some reason.

+## Version 0.3
+- The bot will know which day of the week it is and save the extra time from monday to Friday.

 # To be added
 - Option to add daily reminders to clock in and out at the chosen times.
 - `/help` command to see available commands.
 - Weekly track of time worked every day.
+- Multiple goal hours per weekday (for example, less hours on fridays).

+# How to install and use the bot
+1) Clone this repo
+2) In the data/credentials.py file, change the `bot_token` variable to match yours (if you don't have one yet, check this guide: [From BotFather to 'Hello World'](https://core.telegram.org/bots/tutorial)).
+3) Run `run_bot.py` and talk to your telegram bot using the following commands:
+    - `/begin` : Clock in.
+Begin work day and start counting time.
+    - `/lunch_begin` : Begin lunch break.
+Stop counting time until lunch is over.
+    - `/lunch_end` : End lunch break and resume counting time.
+    - `/end` : End work day and print how much time you spent working.
+    - `/check` : Check at which time you can leave work, based on the number of hours needed (8 by default).